William Wyatt (settler)

-William Wyatt (1804 – 10 June 1886) was an early settler and philanthropist in South Australia.
-He was the third interim Protector of Aborigines in the colony between 1837 and 1839, worked on documenting the Kaurna language of the local Australian Aboriginal inhabitants of Adelaide and was a member of many boards, in fields as diverse as education, medicine and horticulture.
+William Wyatt (1804 – 10 June 1886) was an early settler and philanthropist in the colony of South Australia.
+He was the third interim Protector of Aborigines in the colony between 1837 and 1839, worked on documenting the Kaurna language of the local Australian Aboriginal inhabitants of Adelaide and was a member of many boards, in fields as diverse as education, medicine, and horticulture.

-Early life
+Early life and education

-Wyatt was born in 1804, in Plymouth, Devon, England, the son of Richard Wyatt.
+William Wyatt was born in 1804, in Plymouth, Devon, England, the son of Richard Wyatt.

 He was educated Shrewsbury School and apprenticed at 16 to a Plymouth surgeon, Thomas Stewart.
-Wyatt continued to study medicine and obtained the qualification of M.R.C.S. in February 1828.
-For some time he was honorary surgeon to the Plymouth dispensary, and was curator of the museum of the Literary and Scientific Institution before leaving England.
+He continued to study medicine and obtained the qualification of M.R.C.S. in February 1828.
+He was curator of the museum of the Literary and Scientific Institution before leaving England.

 Career in Australia

-Wyatt emigrated to South Australia as surgeon of the ship John Renwick.
-He arrived at Adelaide 14 February 1837, and practised there for a short time, in August being appointed city coroner.
+In August, 1837, he was appointed city coroner.
 He served as the third interim part-time Protector of Aborigines from 1837 until 1839, replacing Captain Walter Bromley, who had been dismissed after criticism from The Register and was afterwards found drowned in the River Torrens.

+During his time at Protector, he presided over the arraignment of Reppindjeri, a Ngarrindjeri man who had allegedly murdered European whaler John Driscoll, and was the first Aboriginal person recorded as killing a European in the colony of South Australia.
+Driscoll "was reportedly living with one of Reppindjeri's wives, Popalbe, in an arrangement to which the Aboriginal man consented"; however, "Driscoll had apparently molested [Popalbe]".
+Reppindjeri was chained up before being put on board the South Australian to be transported to Kangaroo Island.
+The case is significant because "there were no mechanisms in colonial law for prosecuting Reppindjeri".
+Wyatt condemned the practices of the whalers, who mistreated Aboriginal women.

-"Unlike his successor and the German Missionaries, Wyatt did not live at Piltawodli.
-According to Foster (1990b: 39) he was "criticised for not 'going among' the Aborigines and for failing to provide information to the public about their culture."
+Unlike his successor and the German Missionaries, Wyatt did not live at Piltawodli.
+According to Foster (1990b: 39) he was "criticised for not 'going among' the Aborigines and for failing to provide information to the public about their culture".
 Nonetheless, Wyatt does provide valuable, though sometimes unreliable, information on the language of the Kaurna people.
 After the German mission sources, it remains the next most important source and includes a sizable number of terms not recorded elsewhere.